postlund/pyatv/docs/documentation/protocols.md

 OPACK is an Apple internal serialization format found in the CoreUtils private framework.
 It can serialize basic data types, like integers, strings, lists and dictionaries in an efficient way.
 In some instances (like booleans and small numbers), a single byte is sufficient.
 In other cases dynamic length fields are used to encode data size.
+Data is encoded using little endian where applicable and unless stated otherwise.

 Most parts of this format has been reverse engineered, but it's not complete or verified to be correct.
-If any discrepancies are found, please report them.
+If any discrepancies are found, please report them or open a PR.

 An object is encoded or decoded according to this table: